-Where the criteria for statutory Enquiry are not met, other types of action, or provision of advice/information, could be, for example:
+Where the criteria for statutory enquiry are not met, other types of action, or provision of advice/information, could be adopted.
+These may well also help in protecting the adult where there are potential risks of harm or abuse but which have not required a statutory enquiry.
+The options for assistance could include:

-- Referral for a needs assessment under Section 9 of the Care Act. - Referral for DOLS assessment. - Referral for Mental Health Act assessment. - Referral to other risk management processes, e.g. MARAC, MAPPA, local harm reduction processes, e.g. MARM. - Referral or signposting to other agencies or support services, e.g. Police, victim support, domestic abuse support services, counselling services, GP, fire and rescue service or voluntary sector agencies.

-- Written information and advice on how to keep safe, or how to raise a concern in the future. - Information about how to make a formal complaint, for example, about substandard care or treatment. - Information sharing with regulatory agencies (e.g. CQC) and commissioners to address service quality concerns. - Service Provider to undertake appropriate internal responses, e.g. internal investigation, training, disciplinary process, audit & assurance activity. - Concern is passed into other incident management processes, e.g. NHS Serious Incident under Investigation. - Referral to the appropriate safeguarding lead in relation to concerns about people in a position of trust who may pose a risk of harm to adults. - Referral for Safeguarding Adults Review (Care Act Section 44 refers).
+- Referral for a needs assessment under Section 9 of the Care Act - Referral for DoLS assessment. - Referral for Mental Health Act assessment. - ▶ Referral to other risk management processes, e.g. MARAC or HRDA, MAPPA, local harm reduction processes, e.g. MARM. - Referral or signposting to other agencies or support services, e.g. Police, victim support, domestic abuse support services, counselling services, GP, fire and rescue service or voluntary sector agencies. - Written information and advice on how to keep safe, or how to raise a concern in the future. - Information about how to make a formal complaint, for example, about substandard care or treatment. - Information sharing with regulatory agencies (e.g. CQC) and commissioners to address service quality concerns. - Service Provider to undertake appropriate internal responses, e.g. internal investigation, training, disciplinary process, audit & assurance activity. - Concern is passed into other incident management processes, e.g. NHS Serious Incident under Investigation. - Referral to the appropriate safeguarding lead in relation to concerns about people in a position of trust who may pose a risk of harm to adults. - Referral for Safeguarding Adults Review (Care Act Section 44 refers).